 This simple breakdown of the different levels of nursing should help you have a better understanding of your options in the field.
 Even so, these only scratch the surface of the career options available within each level.

-1Salary data came from the US Bureau of Labor Statistics.
-Data represent national averaged earnings for the occupations listed and include workers at all levels of education and experience.
-Ranges do not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook [career information accessed April 2023].
+Data represents national averaged earnings for the occupations listed and includes workers at all levels of education and experience.
+Employment conditions in your area may vary.

-2Time to complete is dependent on accepted transfer credits and courses completed each quarter.
+2Time to completion is dependent on number of transfer credits accepted and the number of courses completed each term.